Early Detection and Diagnosis Project Award

 - Research to understand and intervene in the behaviour of the public to enhance early detection and diagnosis

-- Research into the health economics of ED&D of cancer
+- Research into the health economics of early detection and diagnosis of cancer

 We particularly welcome applications that bring novel approaches from the fields of engineering and the physical sciences that could be applied to cancer detection and are mindful of potential clinical need, patient and population impact.
 As part of CRUK’s longstanding strategic partnership with the Engineering & Physical Sciences Research Council (EPSRC), there is an opportunity for any successful applications with relevant research components in these areas to be jointly supported by both CRUK and the EPSRC.